 Harbin is one of China’s biggest tourist attractions in the wintertime.
 The piercing cold temperatures ranging from -18 degrees to -30 degrees are also quite the spectacle.
 It’s Ice and Snow World attracts very many tourists both locally and internationally and the wildlife of the area (Tigers) call many curious souls from all corners of the earth to gather in this Winter Wonderland.
 The best time to visit is in the winter because all the great tourist attractions come to life!

 - Siberian Tiger Park - The Siberian Tiger Park is home to many big cats.
-There are species ranging from Siberian Tigers, Tigers, Snow Leopards, Ligers and a Lion.
-You can either take a bus ride around the normal Tiger’s enclosure; where you get to feed adult sized Tigers from the comfort of a thick layered caged bus for 300 Yuan.
+Species are ranging from Siberian Tigers, Tigers, Snow Leopards, Ligers and a Lion.
+You can either take a bus ride around the normal Tiger’s enclosure, where you get to feed adult-sized Tigers from the comfort of a thick layered caged bus for 300 Yuan.
 You pay an extra 200 Yuan for the option to feed these fury ferocious felines and afterwards walk around the Tiger Park where you get to see the other species of cats.
 It’s a once in a lifetime experience and the experience gives you a great thrill of adventure.

 - Be careful with you’re the proximity of your fingers and the tiger’s teeth.
 It’s easy for your fingers to get eaten!

 - Put the meat through the second layer of mesh in the cage, if it gets stuck in the first layer of mesh, the tiger won’t be able to eat

 - Don’t poke the tiger’s mouth with tongs, they will bleed and feel pain

 - Ideal Time: 1:00pm – 3:00pm

 - Cost: 330 Yuan to go in the bus + 200 Yuan to feed tigers = 530 Yuan

 - Sun Island – Some sculptures have been made with snow and ice